psf/request-for/2019-Q4-PyPI/RFI.md

 **Budgets and caps** are provided to help contractors in preparing their proposals.

-Budgets are estimates the PSF created while writing our proposal to Facebook, and caps are based on the funding commitment that we have received.
+Budgets are PSF's estimates, and caps are based on the funding commitment that we have received.

 Caps are provided to indicate that we understand that some features may require more funds than our estimated budget.
 Proposals may go over budget up to the cap for one feature, but fall under budget for another.